wieslawsoltes/AvaloniaBook/Chapters/Chapter28.md

 - **Canvas panning + zooming:** differentiate gestures by pointer count—single pointer pans, two pointers feed `PinchGestureRecognizer` for zoom.
 Combine with `MatrixTransform` on the content.
 - **Edge swipe or pull-to-refresh:** use `PullGestureRecognizer` with `PullDirection` to recognise deflection and expose progress to the view model.
 - **Hover tooltips:** `PointerEntered` kicks off a timer, `PointerExited` cancels it; inspect `e.GetCurrentPoint(this).Properties.PointerUpdateKind` to ignore quick flicks.

+Platform differences worth noting:
+- **Windows/macOS/Linux** share pointer semantics, but only touch-capable hardware raises `PointerType.Touch`.
+Guard pen-specific paths behind `Pointer.Type == PointerType.Pen` because Linux/X11 backends can omit advanced pen properties.
+- **Mobile backends** (Android/iOS) dispatch multi-touch contacts without a mouse concept; ensure commands have keyboard fallbacks if you reuse the view for desktop.
+- **Browser (WASM)** lacks raw access to OS cursors and some pen metrics; `PointerPoint.Properties.Pressure` may always be `1.0`.
+- **Tizen** requires declaring the `http://tizen.org/privilege/haptic` privilege before you can trigger haptics from pull or press gestures.

 ## 7. Keyboard navigation, focus, and shortcuts